danlawinc/smartconnectsdk-ios-sample-app/README.md

 }
 ```

 # Register PID Data for Continuous Updates

-Datalogger uses Advanced channel to send Event pids and Data pids.
-Mobile app has to register pids once and device will keep sending events for registered pids in real time.<br />
+Registering for PID allows to receive data continuously until the request is unregistered.

+A max of 5 PIDs can be registered in a single request.
-- Data that can be requested using Advanced channel:<br />
+Data that can be requested:
- 1. Standard Pids (id: 0-255)<br />

- Request Vehicle Speed using Advanced channel for continous update.
+ - Only Standard PIDs (id: 0-255) are supported for continuous updates.
+ - Please refer the documentation for a complete list of the request IDs and their corresponding return object types.

+An example to get continuous updates for the PIDs speed and engine rpm
 ```
 /**
  - parameter DPid: constant Int value
  - parameter pids: [Int](Array of Pid Id)
 */

-gateway.registerDataPid(DPid: 1, pids: [DLCommandPId.basic.vehicleSpeed])
+gateway.registerDataPid(DPid: 1, pids: [DLCommandPId.basic.vehicleSpeed, DLCommandPId.basic.engineRPM])
 ```

-**NOTE:** App can register multiple Data pids at a same time in array.
-But if one Data pid fails to register, then all the other pids are failed to register.<br /><br />

 SDK uses following method to respond with received Data Pid's data: